almazarrafael/PONG-VHDL/README.md

 For anyone also using the Go Board.
 VHDL is not case sensitive but iCEcube2 is!
 Your inputs and outputs must exactly match the ones on the constraint file.

+## future improvements
+1. Rainbow mode - With 9 bits of RGB, it is possible to cycle through all 512 colors as the game goes or when someone scores a point.
+2. AI - It should be pretty straightforward to implement simple AI that checks the ball's Y coordinate and adjust itself accordingly.
+3. Additional colors - It's very trivial to add more colors at this point.
+Just need to expand the width of the output of the UART decoder and include the additional colors in the Color MUX.
+4. Higher resolution - the Go Board can output 640x480 at 60Hz but currently the game is downscaled to 40x30.
+A few edits to the constants in the package and the signals, it should be easy to upscale it.

 ## images
 PONG Circuit Diagram
 ![PONG Circuit Diagram](https://raw.githubusercontent.com/almazarrafael/PONG-VHDL/main/PONG%20Block%20Diagram.PNG?token=ALHDSCWOQVSJVHICT7Z5TMDAAJD6Y)